Livingcolt1178/riscv-cpu/README.md

 | Synthesis / timing closure | ❌ L2 |
 | M extension, caches, CSRs and traps | ❌ M / L4 / L5 |

-**Instruction coverage is 34 of the 37 base integer instructions.** `bge`, `bltu` and `bgeu` are implemented in `branch_unit` but are not exercised by any test program, so they are unverified rather than known-good — the inverted and unsigned comparisons are exactly where a sign-handling bug would hide.
-FENCE, ECALL/EBREAK and the Zicsr instructions are not implemented at all (L5).
-Every instruction added from here should land in `sw/coverage.S` in the same commit; the count above is the honest one and is meant to move.

 ### Hazards are resolved in hardware